nanees15/SWE/README.md

 ### 1. Confirm / reject request:

-// requirements/ input => no ui(info) // source => system
 * Description / Action:
     * Driver shall be able to confirm or reject a ride after receiving a request

 * Requirements / Inputs:
-    * driver have to open the application and wait for a request. // driver mode
-    * select confirm button or reject button
+    * trip info which includes pick-up, drop-off location, cost, estimated time and type of trip which can be a reserved trip or instant trip.

 * Source:
-    * Source is Driver.
+    * Source is System.

 * Pre-Condition:
-    * Driver must have chosen online mode (can receive requests)
+    * Driver must have chosen online mode which enable him to receive requests.
-    //driver must be in match area

 * Post-Condition:
     * if driver confirmed request, system should increment driver's number of rides
-    //if reject forward request to another driver.
+    * if driver rejected request, forward request to another driver.

 * Output:
-    * If driver confirmed the request, the ride should start, pickup location should appear and driver should head to it.
+    * If driver confirmed the request, the ride should start, pickup location, rider info and estimated time should appear and driver should head to it.
-    Otherwise, the system should match driver with another ride. //show other requests
+    Otherwise, system displays other requests
-    // rider info, cost, est

 ---

 ### 2. Cancel ride:

 * Description / Action:
+    * The driver/rider shall be able to cancel the ride
-    * The driver, rider and customer support shall be able to cancel the ride at any time.
+    * customer support shall be able to cancel ride in case the app is not responding to driver or rider.

 * Requirements / Inputs:
-    * Rider/Driver should click on "cancel ride" button // input
+    * trip info
     * specify the reason why he/she want to cancel the ride from checkbox and if he/she chose "other", then he/she can write in text field.
     * support can cancle ride if app is not responding.